5. Think Long-Term

 4. Evaluate The Sponsorship Success

 There are many ways to evaluate the sponsorship success, from ROO and ROI to profit and outcomes.
-VMFESS (Vigilance Metric For Evaluating Sponsorship Success) evaluates the sponsorship and determines if the sponsorship will be successful before activation, and shows the gain or loss after activation.
+VMFESS (Vigilance Metric For Evaluating Sponsorship Success) evaluates the sponsorship success before activation and after activation.
 It saves both sponsorship seekers and sponsors from making costly mistakes.